varya/steroids/_posts/phonegap_on_steroids/2013-12-04-facebook-connect-plugin.markdown

 ---
 layout: post
-title:  "Using the integrated Facebook plugin (iOS)"
+title:  "Using the official Facebook plugin"
 date:   2013-06-12 13:51:34
 categories: phonegap_on_steroids
-platforms: iOS
+platforms: iOS, Android
 ---

 ### Related guides
 * [Configuring custom plugins for your app][custom-plugin-config]

-Note: the integrated Facebook plugin is currently available for iOS only.
-For Android, any [plugman][plugman]-compatible Facebook plugin should work.

-## Usage

-To use the integrated Facebook plugin, you need to configure your Facebook app, build a custom Scanner app and load the plugin JavaScript file in your project.
+To use the [official Cordova Facebook plugin](https://github.com/phonegap-build/FacebookConnect), you need to configure your Facebook app in [developers.facebook.com](https://developers.facebook.com), build a custom Scanner app via the [Build Service](http://cloud.appgyver.com) and then load the automatically included JavaScript files in your project via a `<script>` tag.

-### 1: Configure your Facebook App
+## 1: Configure your Facebook App

 In the [developers.facebook.com](https://developers.facebook.com) page of your app, click **Edit** in the upper-right corner.

+### iOS

-You then need to enable the **Native iOS App** integration option by clicking on the box.
+You need to enable the **Native iOS App** integration option by clicking on the box.
 Then

 * Fill in the **Bundle ID** of your app.
 The Bundle ID must match the one you enter into the Build Service in Step 2 – if you don't know your custom Scanner's bundle ID yet, input something like `com.mycompany.facebooktest.scanner`.
 * If you don't know your **iPhone App Store ID** and **iPad App Store ID** yet, you can input `0` in both fields.